Competing d$_{xy}$ and s$_{\pm }$ Pairing Symmetries in Superconducting La$_{3}$Ni$_{2}$O$_{7}$ emerge from LDA+FLEX Calculations: I. Introduction

-Here we apply the LDA+FLEX method to study superconductivity in bulk La$_{3}$ Ni$_{2}$O$_{7}$ under pressure$.$ Our calculated normal--state self--energies for Ni 3d--electrons show a very strong frequency dependence and at the same time rather weak momentum dependence with the electronic mass enhancement $m/m_{LDA}$ of the order of 4 in close proximity to the spin density wave instability.
-Our numerically evaluated superconducting pairing interaction describing scattering of the Cooper pairs at the Fermi surface is used to exactly diagonalize the linearized Bardeen-Cooper-Schrieffer (BCS) gap equation on a three dimensional k--grid of points in the\ Brillouin Zone.
-The highest eigenstate deduced from this procedure represents a spin fluctuational coupling constant $\lambda $ similar to electron--phonon $\lambda $ in conventional theory of superconductivity.
-The spin fluctuational $\lambda $ was found to be very sensitive to the actual values of the Hubbard interaction $U$ among Ni 3d electrons serving as input to this calculation but reaches rather large values in close proximity to spin density wave instability.
-The most interesting result is that the superconducting order parameter is predicted to be of d$_{xy}$ symmetry for the most relevant range of values of $U$ while the recently proposed s$_{\pm }$ symmetry emerges as the second closest eigenstate.
-This is quite unusual in light of d$_{x^{2}-y^{2}}$ pairing state being found in cuprates\cite{RMP-1995} and of s$_{\pm }$ pairing in ironates.
-Due to the appearance of nodes in d$_{xy}$ and its absence in s$_{\pm }$ symmetry the on--going experimental efforts should easily elucidate which pairing symmetry is realized here.
+Here we apply the LDA+FLEX method to study the superconductivity in bulk La$ _{3}$Ni$_{2}$O$_{7}$ under pressure$.$ Our numerically evaluated superconducting pairing interaction describing scattering of the Cooper pairs at the Fermi surface is used to exactly diagonalize the linearized Bardeen--Cooper--Schrieffer (BCS) gap equation on a three dimensional k--grid of points in the\ Brillouin Zone.
+The highest eigenstate $\lambda _{\max }$ deduced from this procedure represents a spin fluctuational coupling constant similar to electron--phonon $\lambda _{e-p}$ in conventional theory of superconductivity.
+The spin fluctuational $\lambda _{\max }$ was found to be very sensitive to the actual values of the Hubbard interaction $U$ among Ni 3d electrons serving as input to this calculation but reaches rather large values in close proximity to the spin density wave instability.
+This is in accord with recent RPA study of this system using the tight--binding simulation \cite{SPM-arxiv}.